homacs/org.cakelab.blender.io/doc/README.txt

 6. Adjust versions/NEW_VERSION.blend according to version range given in output of generator
 7. Validate generated output

 VII.
 Update Java.Blend API Project
 ----------------------------------
 1. Update the launcher or script to write generated classes to org.cakelab.blender.dna/src
-2. Open a shell (!) and remove the content of org.cakelab.blender.dna/src (necessary to prevent git plugin to interfere)
+2. Open a shell (!) and remove the content of org.cakelab.blender.dna/src (necessary to prevent git plugin to interfere and have the file marked as removed instead of changes)
+   > rm -r /home/homac/repos/git/cakelab.org/playground/org.cakelab.blender.dna/src/*
 3. Run generator to generate dna classes.